Fr. Dante Venus SVD

 “Suddenly, a great company of the heavenly host appeared with the angel, praising God and saying, “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests.”
 When the angels had left them and gone into heaven, the shepherds said to one another, “Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.”
 Luke 2: 13-16

-Like the shepherds that hurried off to find Him on whom God’s favor rests, celebrate this Christmas in Bethlehem, the birthplace of Jesus, on a special Christmas Pilgrimage to the Holy Land with Fr.
-Francis Lucas leaving on December 20, 2019.
+Like the shepherds that hurried off to find Him on whom God’s favor rests, celebrate this Christmas in Bethlehem, the birthplace of Jesus.
+Join a Christmas in the Holy Land pilgrimage with a Pilgrimage Chaplain leaving on December 20, 2020.

-Travel onwards to Nazareth, the place where Jesus spent His childhood.
-Visit the Basilica of the Annunciation, built on the site where the angel Gabriel revealed to Mary that she will soon become the Mother of God.
-Next stop is Mount Tabor to visit the Church of the Transfiguration, one of the most beautiful churches in the Holy Land.
+Head for Capernaum, the town of Jesus and the hometown of his first apostles — Peter, James, Andrew, John and Matthew.
+Visit the Church of St. Peter which was built over the ruins of the house of St. Peter.
+Next stop is Nazareth, the place where Jesus spent His childhood.
+Visit the awe inspiring Basilica of the Annunciation, built on the site of the house of Mary and Joseph, where the angel Gabriel revealed to Mary that she will soon become the Mother of God.
+Leave for Mount Tabor, to visit the Church of the Transfiguration, one of the most beautiful churches in the Holy Land.

 Next stop is Jerusalem, a city holy to Jews, Christians and Muslims.
 This heart of the Holy Land, is the place where Jesus was crucified and rose again.
 Take a meaningful walk along the Via Dolorosa (Way of Sorrows) where, you will recall the passion and death of Jesus.
 The Church of the Holy Sepulchre is Jerusalem’s holiest site and is said to have been built on Golgotha or Calvary, the site where Jesus was crucified.